meghagg1995/casting-agency/README.md

 **https://casting-agency-project.herokuapp.com**

 **Note: JWT's for user for all the 3 roles are included as environment variables in the .env file.**
+For testing the API Endpoints use these JWT's in the Authorization headers.

 #
 ### 1. GET /actors